olvap80/InstantRTOS/README.md

 For cooperative multitasking we can treat any execution between "resume" and "suspend" as "mutex locking everything" or "global task lock".
 Once the cooperative task (coroutine) is resumed, we can consider it owns that "global task lock", and once it "yields to scheduler" we can consider it as releasing this "global task lock".
 The shortest is the time coroutine is being executed (in resumed state), the less time that "global task lock" is "locked" and the more it looks like... preemptive system...
-And then all the approaches used for preemptive system can also apply: "theoretical approach" (RMS or EDF) and "practical approach" (timeouts, watchdogs and extensive testing))!
+And then all the approaches used for preemptive systems can also apply: "theoretical approach" (RMS or EDF) and "practical approach" (timeouts, watchdogs and extensive testing))!

 Naturally, doing ```for(;;){}``` will stall entire cooperative system, but for preemptive system doing ```for(;;){}``` under mutex has similar drastic effects to tasks messing with that mutex.
-So approach with preemption allows other "not involved" tasks to "still do something", bit one still needs to detect "wrong thing happenes" with timeouts, watchdogs and extensive testing in both approaches.
+So approach with preemption allows other "not involved" tasks to "still do something", bit one still needs to detect "wrong thing is going to happen" condition with timeouts, watchdogs and extensive testing in both approaches.
-On the other hand cooperative multitasking has obvious advantages: under our imaginary "global task lock" we do not have to use any mutexes at all (and we are not wasting memory and CPU time for those mutexes!), we own that imaginary "global task lock" by default once we are executing our code, there are no "deadlocks" between cooperative tasks, no need to use "manual" mutexes to protect resources beind shared between cooperative tasks, no need to use "atomic operations", CAS and "memory barriers", etc.
+On the other hand cooperative multitasking has obvious advantages: under our imaginary "global task lock" we do not have to use any mutexes at all (and we are not wasting memory and CPU time for those mutexes!), we own that imaginary "global task lock" by default once we are executing our code, there are no "deadlocks" between cooperative tasks, no need to use "manual" mutexes to protect resources being shared between cooperative tasks, no need to use "atomic operations", CAS and "memory barriers", etc.

-Natural approach for our cooperative system is to use sheduling based on the "Earliest deadline first" to resume "the most urgent task earlier", this looks like "using dynamic priorities" but there are no "task priorities" at all (you can easily introduce some prioritization, see below!) we just resume tasks in their "straightforward order")).
+Natural approach for our cooperative system is to use scheduling based on the "Earliest deadline first" to resume "the most urgent task earlier", this looks like "using dynamic priorities" but there are no "task priorities" at all (you can easily introduce some prioritization, see below!) we just resume tasks in their "straightforward order")).
-In our case we will simplify approach from the above even more: cooperativs tasks (coroutines) are _resumed in the order as they were sheduled and run "till the next yield"_.
+In our case we will simplify approach from the above even more: cooperative tasks (coroutines) are _resumed in the order as they were scheduled and run "till the next yield"_.
 This is "a little bit different" than "task shall be completed till this deadline time", but still enough "theoretical ground" to start with, before proceeding _in practice_ with timeouts, watchdogs, asserts and extensive testing)).
-(I know perfect CS academist will cry bloody tears seeng those "simplifications", but such "simplifications" is what real life RTOS actually do, ... and that is why timeouts/watchdogs/asserts/extensive are *always* needed to refine theoretically built constructions ... and that is why "it is a **natural and desired condition** for any embedded application to make all tasks (even those, that are preemptive) "waiting for something to happen" instead of continuously running"!!))
+(I know perfect CS academist will cry bloody tears while seeing those "simplifications", but such similar "simplifications" is what real life RTOS/embedded system developers actually do, ... and that is why timeouts/watchdogs/asserts/extensive are *always* needed to refine theoretically built constructions ... and that is why "it is a **natural and desired condition** for any embedded application to make all tasks (even those, that are preemptive) "waiting for something to happen" instead of continuously running"!!))

+## More important and less important tasks (priorities for cooperative world)
 TBD on cooperative multitasking, watchdogs, timeouts *planning and multiple schedulers* and on workarounds!

+TODO: problem "too much time for sequential execution of every coroutine for some more important tasks" (do we really need multiple schedulers? maybe one is enough just because tasks insers self to it on the right place?)
-"short enough resume" vs "tasks in time" and "task importance" (those tasks that have more important deadlines vs those scheduled for "stecific time", execution loops) tasks are enqueued, main difference from EDF!
+"short enough resume" vs "tasks in time" and "task importance" tasks are enqueued, main difference from EDF!
+(those tasks that have more important deadlines vs those scheduled for "specific time", execution loops)

-how to with multiple schedulers
+howto with multiple schedulers design note: maybe one "default global sheduler"?

 ## Coroutine vs FSM

-TODO: active object and switch(message) criticism, state machine criticism, state machunes vs flowcharts (state switching the same as goto, etc)
+TODO: active object and switch(message) criticism, state machine criticism, state machines vs flowcharts (state switching the same as goto, etc)

 ## Where is HAL?
 What about registers and peripherals?
 The main components of InstantRTOS do not depend on any hardware/platform/CPU specifics at all, here is why: